elf4j/elf4j-provider/README.md

 * `json`: Multiple options allowed - `caller-thread` to include caller thread (name and id), `caller-detail` to include caller stack detail (class, method, filename, linenumber), and option `pretty` to indent the JSON text to more readable format.
 Default is no thread/caller detail and the minified single-line format
+* `context`: Mandatory display option `key` whose value will be retrieved from the [`MDC`](https://www.slf4j.org/api/org/slf4j/MDC.html) context and displayed in the log message; cannot be empty, otherwise, error will be raised

 At the end of each complete log entry output, a system-dependent line feed character is appended automatically; this is not configurable.